fxkuehl/keyboard/layout.md

 * Middle finger: 3
 * Index finger: 6

-A comfortable layout should not over-stress one finger.
+A comfortable layout should not over-stress one finger while under-utilizing another.
 Part of that is automatically handled by optimizing typing speed.
 Having many common characters on the same finger results in many words that use the same finger twice in a row, which is slow.
 However, I don't want to leave the proportion of key-strokes for each finger to chance.
 It should still be roughly balanced, with heavier weight on stronger fingers.
-Proposed ideal weights per finger:

-* Pinky: 1
-* Ring finger: 2
-* Middle finger: 3
-* Index finger: 3

-The ring finger is relatively weak.
-But the pinky tends to get used more for special keys within its reach.
-Therefore it should get less typing work.
-Middle and index finger are about equally strong.
-But the index finger handles twice as many keys.
-Therefore it would likely handle less frequent characters.

 Deviating from the home row should incur a penalty.
 Again, optimizing typing speed may favour the home row automatically, but a lot can be compensated with additional effort and discomfort.
 Therefore the algorithm should explicitly favour the home row.
-Proposed ideal weights per row:

-* Top: 1
-* Home: 3
-* Bottom: 1

 There may also be an argument for favouring one hand over the other.
 A right-handed person may want to favour the right hand.
 On the other hand, the right hand may have other jobs (e.g. operating a mouse or function keys), so one may want to reduce use of the strong hand for pure typing.
 Finally, an ambidextrous layout may be more widely acceptable by more users.
 I am leaning towards assuming an ambidextrous layout due to uncertainty about what's actually better, and to generate a layout that's more generally applicable.

-Given a probability distribution of characters in a text, each character probability can be multiplied with its row and column weight using a given keyboard layout.
-An keyboard layout optimized for comfort would maximize the weighted sum.
+Weights can be used to express how common the use of a particular key should be.
+Given a probability distribution of characters in a text, each character probability can be multiplied with its corresponding key weight using a given keyboard layout.
+A keyboard layout optimized for comfort would maximize the weighted sum.

 ## Determining parameters of the quality function

-The quality function has many parameters.
+The quality function has many parameters or coefficients.
+Some of these can be measured in the real world.
+Others are based on intuition.
 This section goes over those parameters and how they can be determined.

 ### Speed of typing short sequences